A Guide to Winter-Harvest Crops & Overwintering for Spring Harvest

 It ends on February 6th, when daylight at our latitude again reaches 10 hours in length.

-When temperatures and daylength drop, your harvest season need not come to a full stop.
+When temperatures drop and daylength dwindles, your harvest season need not come to a full stop.
 As more growers add high and low tunnels to their operations and participate in winter markets, we are frequently asked:

 "What can I plant to harvest in winter, and when should I plant it?"

 Producing marketable crops in winter requires learning the correct planting window dates for your location.
 We've developed this guide to provide a starting point, primarily for growing within unheated tunnels.
 You can use the charts and guidelines presented here while adjusting the techniques and timing to fit your own region and practice.
 Remember to keep records, to determine what works best and improve upon your successes.

 To begin, it is helpful to distinguish between the two basic winter growing strategies.
 The first group you harvest in winter, the second group you leave in place over the winter to produce an early spring crop.

 - Winter-Harvest Crops are planted in late summer or early fall, primarily in high tunnels, for harvest throughout the winter.

 - Overwintered Crops are planted in the fall or winter, often outside in the field or under low tunnels, and left in place for the earliest possible spring harvest.

 Note that there may be no real bright line between them in your system, but we suggest conceptualizing them separately as a way to create a production timeline.
 There is plenty of flexibility and overlap in the methods employed, and many growers combine methods and practice succession planting to achieve four-season production.

 Scheduling Guidelines for Planting the Winter-Harvest High Tunnel